BECOME A FUTURE HILLTOPPER

 Based upon a holistic review of their application materials, highly reviewed applicants will be invited to an on-line admissions group interview scheduled on the last Tuesdays of March and October from 11-1 pm CST.
 Since the Department does not offer an alternative admissions date or time, applicants should arrange in advance to attend.

-During the interview, applicants are reviewed by faculty on skills related to but not limited to listening, awareness of self and others, ability to collaborate and communicate, sensitivity to diversity, as well as respect for others.
-Based upon a collective evaluation of the application materials, as well as the demonstration of skills, applicants will receive an invitation for admission or denial.
+During the interview, applicants are reviewed by faculty on skills related to but not limited to listening, awareness of self and others, ability to collaborate and communicate, as well as respect for others.
+Based upon a collective evaluation of the application materials, as well as the demonstration of skills, applicants will receive an invitation for admission, denial and/or waiting list.
+Those invited for admission will need to accept within one week of the invitation.
+After which, that slot will be offered to another on the admissions waiting list.

 Visit our funding opportunities webpage If you wish to apply for a Graduate Assistantship in the department and/or other opportunities around campus or the community.